 It is the Distributor's responsibility to ensure that the conditions for receiving and retaining remuneration from the Manufacturer are fulfilled at all times.
 In the event that the Distributor considers that the terms are no longer fulfilled, the Distributor shall refrain from receiving the remuneration, agree on a reduced remuneration from the Manufacturer or pass on the remuneration to its Customers, cf. clause 8.

 The Manufacturer has no independent responsibility for assessing whether the level of remuneration provided is proportional to the value of the relevant service that the Distributor provides to its Customers.
-The Manufacturer shall nevertheless have an overview of which quality-enhancing services is provided to the Customers by the Distributor, and which justifies a remuneration from the Manufacturer.
+The Manufacturer shall nevertheless have an overview of which quality-enhancing services is provided to the Customers by the Distributor, and which justifies a remuneration from the Manufacturer, and obtain confirmation from the Distributor that the business is organized in such a way that there is proportionality between the service provided and the amount of remuneration.

 Distributors who provide independent investment advice or discretionary portfolio management services are not able to receive and retain remuneration from the Manufacturer.
 Such Distributors must therefore either refrain from receiving such remuneration or fully pass on the remuneration to their Customers.